-What happens if the answer is yes? ☐ If the review organization says yes, we must keep providing your covered inpatient hospital services for as long as these services are medically necessary. ☐You will have to keep paying your share of the costs (such as deductibles or copayments, if these apply).
+What happens if the answer is yes? □If the review organization says yes , we must keep providing your covered inpatient hospital services for as long as these services are medically necessary. ☐You will have to keep paying your share of the costs (such as deductibles or copayments, if these apply).
 In addition, there may be limitations on your covered hospital services.
-What happens if the answer is no? ☐ If the review organization says no , they are saying that your planned discharge date is medically noon on the day after the Quality Improvement Organization gives you its answer to your appeal. □If the review organization says no to your appeal and you decide to stay in the hospital, ther 1 you may have to pay the full cost of hospital care you receive after noon on the day after the he Quality Improvement Organization gives you its answer to your appeal.
+What happens if the answer is no? □If the review organization says no , they are saying that your planned discharge date is medically appropriate.
+If this happens, our coverage for your inpatient hospital services will end at noon on the day after the Quality Improvement Organization gives you its answer to your appeal. □ If the review organization says no to your appeal and you decide to stay in the hospital, then you may have to pay the full cost of hospital care you receive after noon on the day after the Quality Improvement Organization gives you its answer to your appeal.
+Step 4: If the answer to your Level 1 appeal is no, you decide if you want to make another appeal. □If the Quality Improvement Organization has said no to your appeal, and you stay in the hospital after your planned discharge date, then you can make another appeal.
+Making another appeal means you are going on to Level 2 of the appeals process.